WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 ### Pros

 - simple to implement and understand
-- Zero to little training time
+- zero to little training time
 - useful for off-the-bat analysis of data (maybe as a first step in understanding class distribution)
 - useful for multiclass data sets